Back to Samsung SmartThings Guides

 Check for Local Execution

 Automations that run locally on the hub execute instantly.
 Cloud automations go through Samsung servers adding delay.
-In the app check if your devices support local execution.
+In the app check if the hubs support local execution.
 Zigbee and Z-Wave devices with Edge drivers run locally.
 WiFi devices typically run through cloud adding latency.

 4